 While the global economic recovery has been hit by second waves of infections and more stringent lockdowns in several countries, India’s economy is ‘riding against the COVID-19 wave’ with persistent improvements in economic indicators showing a V-shaped recovery.

-The new year has dawned with the approval of long-awaited COVID-19 vaccine and initiation of vaccination drives in various countries.
-This gives strength to the optimism on both health and economic fronts despite continuing surge in global cases and the potential challenge of a mutant strain.
+The new year has dawned with the approval of the long-awaited COVID-19 vaccine and the initiation of vaccination drives in various countries.
+This gives strength to the optimism on both health and economic fronts despite a continuing surge in global cases and the potential challenge of a mutant strain.

 “Rise in minimum support prices accompanied by record procurement, and accelerated wage employment generation through MGNREGS, bodes well for rural incomes and bears testimony to PMGKY’s success in alleviating rural distress...
 This rise in rural incomes is mirrored in the healthy, though moderated, sales in passenger vehicles, two- and three-wheelers and tractors, and a rebound in vehicle registrations for the first time after March 2020,” it said.

 Mega vaccination drive: Asserting that the government was well-prepared to undertake a mega vaccination drive, following the emergency use approval for two vaccines in India, the Finance Ministry said a blueprint was ‘ready with priority for health workers among others, real-time Intelligence Network Co-WIN in place, upgradation of cold-chain infrastructure for last-mile delivery, and ongoing dry runs’.